koral--/android-gradle-localization-plugin/README.md

 * `csvFileURI`, `xlsFileURI` - CSV/XLS(X) file URI
 * `csvGenerationCommand` - shell command which writes CSV as text to standard output.
 Command string should be specified like for [Runtime#exec()](http://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#exec-java.lang.String-).
-Standard error of the command is redirected to the standard error of the process executing gradle, so it could be seen in the gradle console.
+Standard error of the command is redirected to the standard error of the process executing Gradle, so it could be seen in the Gradle console.

 #### Spreadsheet format:
 * `defaultColumnName` - default=`'default'`, name of the column which corresponds to default localization